Solicitors with expertise in disability and SEN cases

 Importantly, the only firm (and charity) which hold the legal aid contract for appeals to SENDIST are Simpson Millar and Coram.
 To access legal aid for those firms for these issues you will need to go through the telephone gateway – 0345 345 4345.
 NB – only ‘legal help’ is funded for SENDIST (not representation) and the legal aid assessment is based on the parent(s)’ means.

 If a firm isn’t on this list, it may be that I simply haven’t had the chance to work with them yet.
 Please post any recommendations for further firms in the comments section below.

 As well as specialist solicitors, high quality advice is available from organisations such as IPSEA and SOS!SEN, from the Contact helpline and from impairment-specific organisations like the National Autistic Society.
+Families across the country can also access advice and support from their local Independent Advice and Support Service (IASS) (link is to a very helpful map on the Council for Disabled Children website which has contact details for the IASS in every council).
 However it is important to keep in mind that for cases which need to go to the High Court via an application for judicial review (i.e. everything that doesn’t go to SENDIST) a legal aid solicitor will be required.

 Final point – the list is in alphabetical order to avoid any accusations of favouritism by the firms I work with!